docspec-ai/github-ai-actions/README.md

 ## How It Works

-1. **Trigger**: Workflow can be triggered by various events (PR merge, comments, manual dispatch, etc.)
+1. **Trigger**: Action can be triggered by various events (PR merge, comments, manual dispatch, etc.)
+2. **Isolated Execution**: Action runs in GitHub's isolated environment
-2. **PR Number Extraction**: Automatically extracts PR number from event context, or uses explicit `pr_number` input
+3. **PR Number Extraction**: Automatically extracts PR number from event context, or uses explicit `pr_number` input
-3. **Data Extraction**: Fetches PR data (diff, metadata) using GitHub API
+4. **Data Extraction**: Fetches PR data (diff, metadata) using GitHub API
-4. **Variable Substitution**: Replaces placeholders in your prompt template with actual PR data
+5. **Variable Substitution**: Replaces placeholders in your prompt template with actual PR data
-5. **AI Execution**:
+6. **AI Execution**:
    - **Claude**: Runs Claude Code Action which handles branch creation and commits automatically
-   - **Codex**: Runs Codex Action, then workflow creates branch, commits changes, and pushes
+   - **Codex**: Runs Codex Action, then action creates branch, commits changes, and pushes
-6. **PR Creation**: If AI makes changes, automatically creates a new PR
+7. **PR Creation**: If AI makes changes, automatically creates a new PR

 ## Custom Triggers

-The workflow supports any GitHub event that can provide a PR number.
+The action supports any GitHub event that can provide a PR number.
 You can trigger it from:

 - **PR Merge Events** (default): `pull_request` with `types: [closed]` and `merged == true`
 - **Comment Events**: `issue_comment` on PRs